yumy-yumy/topic-model/src/ReadMe.md

 `-d` is the dictionary of classification system;
 `-o` is the filename recording the output.

+The output is a two-level dictionary which is in the format of dict[year][category_name]=[a list of topics], and the topics in the list are repeatable.

 BTW, the autohr strongly recommends using shell scripts as they make life easier.